bevyengine/bevy/docs/plugins_guidelines.md

 * Disable features of Bevy that you don't use
 * Avoid large dependencies
-* Put optional functionnalities and dependencies behind a feature
+* Put optional functionality and dependencies behind a feature

 ### Documentation and Examples